stri-con/data-curation/content/post/help.md

 Unless the owner states it explicitly,  GitHub repos are **not** (I repeat not :) for asking questions about *how* to do something.
 Repos are for *reporting* bugs and errors or for *requesting* features.
 There are exceptions but, by and large, this is the standard.
 And for good reason.

 [`Knitr`](https://yihui.org/knitr/) is **the tool** that allows us to generate dynamic reports in R Studio  (more on `knitr` when we get started on the projects). `Knitr` is written and maintained by [Yihui Xie](https://github.com/yihui), one of my open source heroes.
 We will use a lot of tools created by Yihui Xie for our projects.
-Ok, let’s take a look at the `knitr` Issues portal.
+Ok, let’s take a look at the `knitr` Issues portal on GitHub.

 {{< figure  src ="/data-curation/img/help/issues.png" link = "https://github.com/yihui/knitr/issues?q=is%3Aissue+is%3Aclosed"  alt = "Some alt text" caption = "The `knitr` issue page." >}}